alierdem61/MosaicMind_MainServer/README.md

 ## Model File

-There needs to be a model file named `model_scripted.pt.` This cannot be uploaded to GitHub due to its size.
-You can request this file by opening an issue on the GitHub page.
+There needs to be a model file named `model_scripted.pt`.
+This cannot be uploaded to GitHub due to its size.
+You can download this file [from here](https://drive.google.com/drive/folders/1wNT5VdHWdcsYvGWe4A7uxwNhLR30y61z).
+This file needs the be in the `cmake/build` directory.

 ## Compilation